nemac/climate-by-location/README.md

-# Climate Widget (Climate in Your Location) Graph Library
+# Climate By Location (formerly Climate Widget Graph)

 This library defines functions that create and manage interactive climate widget graphs.

-## Prerequisite
+## Dependencies

-This library depends on jQuery.
-You should make sure that a copy of jQuery has been loaded in your page before including the `<script>` tag below.
+This library depends on jQuery 3.2+ being loaded prior to `climate-widget-graph.js`.
+Using an older version of jQuery can result in unpredictable outputs.

 ## Installation